alex-georgiou/goldcoin-chest/README.md

 **goldcoin-chest** is a Dockerfile for running the GoldCoin (GLD) wallet in a container.

-Based on an *Ubuntu 14.04* image, it follows the build instructions given at https://www.gldtalk.org/index.php?topic=3764.0
+Based on an *Ubuntu 16.04* image, it follows the build instructions given at https://www.gldtalk.org/index.php?topic=3764.0

 ## Building

-To build the Docker image, do:

-    docker build -t alex-georgiou/goldcoind .

-The image contains this `goldcoin.conf`.
+The `goldcoin.conf`file contains the following settings.
 You might want to edit it before building.

     rpcuser=goldcoinrpc
     rpcpassword=6Szr2m4gppqU86SfnDnJmcz92svUsiQm1xRPCSpzPsi3
     rpcallowip=*

+To build the Docker image, do:

+    docker build -t alex-georgiou/goldcoind .

 ## Running